ualberta-mueller-group/MCGS/docs/development-notes.md

     - These mutations are stored in a `change_record`
     - i.e. `sumgame_map_view::deactivate_game(game*)`, `sumgame_map_view::add_game(game*)`
 - Only games with `is_active() == true` are kept in the map
+- The map view remains valid only while the programmer interacts with the underlying `sumgame` through `sumgame_map_view`'s interface

 ## `sumgame::undo_stack_unwinder` class (sumgame_undo_stack_unwinder.h)
 - Private inner class of `sumgame`